Last Modified: 8 June 2026

 Retail Prices Index: the Retail Prices Index (all items, excluding mortgages), or replacement index, as published by the Office for National Statistics from time to time, or failing such publication, such other index as the Parties may agree (such agreement not to be unreasonably withheld or delayed), acting reasonably, most closely resembles such index.

-Services: the User Subscriptions and Support Services (if applicable) provided by the Supplier to the Client under this Agreement as more fully set out in the Order Form (if applicable).
+Services: the applicable User Subscriptions and Support Services (if applicable) provided by the Supplier to the Client under this Agreement as more fully set out in the Order Form.

 Software: the online software applications provided by the Supplier as part of the Services.

-Subscription Fees: the subscription fees payable by the Client to the Supplier for the User Subscriptions, as set out in Order Form (if applicable) and the fees payable in respect of the additional User Subscriptions utilised pursuant to clause 3.
+Subscription Fees: the applicable subscription fees payable by the Client to the Supplier for the User Subscriptions, as set out in Order Form, and the fees payable in respect of the additional User Subscriptions utilised pursuant to clause 3.

 Subscription Term: has the meaning given in clause 14.1 (being the Initial Subscription Term together with any subsequent Renewal Periods).